 Today — Higher rewards, internet bug bounty and bug bounty as-a-service

-Online businesses of all sizes, inspired by companies such as Google and Facebook, today feature ongoing bug bounty programs on their web applications.
+Online businesses of all sizes, inspired by companies such as Google and Facebook, today feature ongoing bug bounty programs to secure web applications and avoid the business costs of cybercrime.
 Even Microsoft now runs a bug bounty offering $100,000 in rewards for the discovery of critical vulnerabilities.
 Reward sizes have increased with the popularity and legitimacy of these programs: Google’s rewards, for instance, are five times greater today than in 2010.

 But the story of bug bounties is still in its early chapters.
 Last year, Microsoft and Facebook joined forces to sponsor the Internet Bug Bounty, a program dedicated finding vulnerabilities in frameworks, such as Ruby on Rails or Django, that are used by many applications.
 Google likewise extended their own program to a number of open source projects.
-Another growing trend is the popularity of bug bounty and crowdsourced pen testing platforms such as our own at Cobalt.
+Another growing trend is the popularity of bug bounty and Pentest as as Service (PtaaS) platforms such as our own at Cobalt.
 These marketplaces offer an online businesses the opportunity to easily start and manage their own bug bounty program, and leverage the power of the security community.

 It will be exciting to see what the future holds for bug bounty programs.
 There is no doubt it will an exhilarating ride.